-The financial statements of HashiCorp, Inc. as of January 31, 2021 and 2020, and for each of the two years in the period ended January 31, 2021, included in this prospectus, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report.
-Such financial statements are included in reliance upon the report of such firm given their authority as experts in accounting and auditing.
+The financial statements as of January 31, 2020 and 2021, and for each of the two years in the period ended January 31, 2021, included in this prospectus, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report appearing herein.
+Such financial statements have been so included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.